ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Ability to drag/drop items to layout editor

-List to enable/disable items on display instea dof clicking to find item
+List to enable/disable items on display instead of clicking to find item

+Move AHI/crosshair with camera gimbal RC ch

+Display GPS max instead of BARO max at end of flight summary

+Use aernotautical units - knots - speed, nautical miles - distance, feet - altitude

+Fast start - Autodetect MAX ready or timeout

+Servo config page for fixedwing

 Code quality: